 With the recent redistricting, many things have changed, including your precinct.
 Click on the icon above to learn about your new precinct and where to attend your Neighborhood Caucus Night.

 The neighborhood precinct has five roles: Precinct Chair, Precinct Vice-Chair, Precinct Secretary, State Delegate and County Delegate.
 Each of these roles plays an important part of having the voice and values of the precinct be reflected in the party and the party candidates that are chosen.

-Ranked Choice Voting is a method of balloting where you write down the candidates on your ballot in order, from most preferred to least preferred.
+Preferential Voting is a method of balloting where you write down the candidates on your ballot in order, from most preferred to least preferred.
 Similar to how you might rank sports teams or restaurants from best to worst.